Reviews You Can Rely On

 Why Trust GearLab

 IFMGA Mountain Guide Jeff Dobronyi leads our test team for this comparative review.
-Jeff leads skiers on powder safaris worldwide to the best resorts, sidecountry freeride runs, and backcountry ski tours.
+Jeff leads skiers on powder safaris worldwide, exploring the best resorts, side-country freeride runs, and backcountry ski tours.
 He logs over 120 days on skis each year and needs gloves that will keep his hands warm and keep water out.
-He goes through a few pairs of gloves each season and knows which gloves will last and which will fall apart after a few weeks.
+He typically goes through a few pairs of gloves each season, and over the years, he has learned which will last and which will fall apart after a few weeks.
 From rappelling into steep couloirs to digging snow pits and skiing deep powder day after day, Jeff's gloves take a beating.

 Analysis and Test Results